ricardopfitscher/genic/README.md

 **Evaluation Scenarios**

-*Stratos* The NFV chain is composed by two VNFs, a Firewall and a DPI.
+*Stratos*: The NFV chain is composed by two VNFs, a Firewall and a DPI.
 Both the VNFs have two adjustable resources, network and CPU.
 We run all the combinations for the following capacities.

 | **Network (Mbps)** | **CPU (cap)** |
 | :------------: | :-------: |